dmuiruri/aws/s3/README.md

+# Overview

+This module contains a simple static files (index.html) that forms the application's UI.

-# Overview of Automating Backup Using AWS S3
+# Automating Backup Using AWS S3

 This module implements a mechanisim to backup a given folder to an AWS bucket as soon as the contents change i.e as files are being edited